andrey-akimov/bsa17-5.2/ajax/readme.md

-1. in ajax folder npm i
+1. in app folder npm i, then $node index.js

-2. input in console gulp

-3. in app folder npm i
+3. in ajax folder npm i, then input in console $gulp

-4. run server from index.js

-5. uncomment  main.js in js folder